 - i.
-Maximum relief. - ii.
-Allowable premiums up to 1/7th of assessable income or 7% of capital sum assured. - iii.
+Maximum relief. - Allowable premiums up to 1/7th of assessable income or 7% of capital sum assured. - iii.
 Maximum relief will be equal to the lessor of 20% of the earned assessable income and £35,000 on contributions to a Personal Pension Scheme or Retirement Annuity Contract and 1/6th of the total assessable income in respect of contributions to an Occupational Pension Scheme. - iv.
-Interest payable on a loan to acquire a Gibraltar property to be used as a taxpayer's principal residence is allowable on loans up to a value of £350,000.
-Loan arrangements entered into before 1 July 2008 are eligible for relief on 100% of the loan as long as the loan continues to be secured on the current property and is in the name of the current borrower.
-The interest on these loans are subject to "tapered grandfathering" whereby the relief on the amount of the loan in excess of £350,000 is reduced by 1/10th per annum. - V. One off allowance of £13,000 spread over a number of years and additional allowance of £4,000 restricted to a maximum of £1,000 per year. - vi.
-One off allowance of £6,000 spread over two years.
+Interest payable on a loan to acquire a Gibraltar property to be used as a taxpayer's principal residence is allowable on loans up to a value of £350.000. - V. One off allowance of £13,000 spread over a number of years and additional allowance of £4,000 restricted to a maximum of £1,000 per year. - vi.
+One off allowance of £6,000 spread over two years